dominiksalvet/gim/README.md

 Nearly every hosted **Git project needs to take different steps to being successfully installed, uninstalled or updated**.
 That makes sense as requirements per project differ.
 However, very often an **end user must deal with those differences** during reading an exhaustive README file to get out of it how to install the project.
 And that does not make sense.

 Therefore, the goal of this project is to **make managing Git projects as easy as possible for end users**.
-Projects that support this way of installation management are marked as **gim compliant** and once they are marked so, they must meet the rules stated in the [RULES.md](RULES.md) file.
+Projects that support this way of installation management are marked as **gim compliant** or **gim compliant since /<version/>** and once they are marked so, they must meet the rules stated in the [RULES.md](RULES.md) file.
 These rules are as least restrictive as possible to be also friendly to the projects developers.

 ---